19hours/sg-statutes/Acts/Broadcasting Act.md

 (b) necessary or convenient to be prescribed for carrying out or giving effect to the purposes of this Act.

-[79

 ### References in other written laws and documents

 67\.
-Insofar as it is necessary for preserving the effect of any written law or document on or after 1st January 2003†—
+Insofar as it is necessary for preserving the effect of any written law or document on or after 1st January 20035—

-†Date of commencement of the Media Development Authority of Singapore Act 2002 (Act 34 of 2002).
+5Date of commencement of the Media Development Authority of Singapore Act 2002 (Act 34 of 2002).

 (a) a reference therein to the Singapore Broadcasting Authority Act (Cap.
 297, 1995 Ed.) shall be read as a reference to the Broadcasting Act; and